 Prosecutors say Craig and two other men shot 27-year-old Jennifer Heckel to death at her Hutchinson home in June 2011 while her 5-year-old son was in another room.
 They allege the men intended to rob a drug dealer but went to the wrong house.

 The high court's ruling means some statements Craig made to police will not be heard at trial.

 Craig is charged with first-degree murder, conspiracy to commit first-degree murder or aggravated robbery, aggravated burglary, criminal possession of a firearm and aggravated intimidation of a witness in the case.

 A message seeking comment was left Tuesday with Craig's attorney.

-Chambers ruled Sept.
-2 that Craig's statements to police were compelled by a number of factors, including that he was kept in lockup 23 hours a day for weeks with a serious methamphetamine addiction.
+Chambers ruled in September 2013 that some statements Craig gave to police during interviews between July and August 2011 weren't voluntary, but compelled by a variety of factors including being jailed 23 hours a day for weeks when he had a methamphetamine addiction.